-The ABW Artists
+The ABW Artist

-Clair lives in Fletcher, Vermont, and her life is centered on the arts.
+Clair lives in Swanton, Vermont, and her life is centered on the arts.
 For many years a graphic designer and typographer, she had her own studio in Kalamazoo, Michigan, where major clients included U.S. Robotics, The Selmer Company, The French Paper Company, and various departments at Western Michigan University.

 Clair was introduced to the versatility of polymer clay by Meta Strick, and, over pizza and beer at Mimmo's in St. Albans, Vermont, they decided to make buttonsfine art buttons.
 Buttons for weavers, bag-makers, knitters, and other fine art crafters.